Dr André Choulika, PhD

 Annick Schwebig, MD, has served as a member of Cellectis’ Board of Directors since 2011.
 In 2000, she founded the French subsidiary of Actelion, of which she is the General Manager.
 Actelion is a biopharmaceuticals company specializing in innovative treatments to serve unmet medical needs.
 A graduate of the University of Paris medical school, Dr. Schwebig worked as a senior manager at the biopharmaceuticals company Bristol-Myers Squibb for 17 years from 1983 to 2000.

-Chief, Division of Allergy and Immunology at the Children’s Research Institute, Children's National Health System and The George Washington University, Washington DC
+Director, Center for Cancer and Immunology Research, Children’s Research Institute, Children's National Health System and Professor of Pediatrics and Immunology, The George Washington University, Washington DC

-Professor Catherine Bollard, MBChB, MD, FRACP, FRCPA, is Chief, Division of Allergy and Immunology and Director of the Program for Cell Enhancements and Technologies for Immunotherapy at the Children’s Research Institute, Children’s National Health System and The George Washington University.
+Professor Catherine Bollard, MBChB, MD, FRACP, FRCPA, is Director of the Center for Cancer and Immunology Research and Director of the Program for Cell Enhancements and Technologies for Immunotherapy at the Children’s Research Institute, Children’s National Health System and The George Washington University.
 A distinguished hematologist and immunotherapist, Dr. Bollard’s research interests focus on areas that include developing cell and gene therapies for patients with cancer and underlying immune deficiencies.

 Head of the Leukemia Unit at the Hôpital Saint Louis, Paris, and Director of Clinical Research in the Hematology, Immunology and Transplantation Unit, University of Paris Diderot, Paris, France